Discover the Deepest Lake in Miami-Dade County

 ©iStock.com/SeanPavonePhoto

 With a varying depth depending on the time of year and proximity to the ocean, West Lake is the deepest lake in Miami-Dade County, with a depth of 20-30 feet.
-It is found along the southern edge of the state of Florida, within Everglades National Park.
-At nearly 4,000 acres, West Lake offers visitors both a fantastic Everglades experience as well as views of the nearby ocean.
+It’s located along the southern edge of the state of Florida, within Everglades National Park.
+At nearly 4,000 acres, West Lake offers visitors a fantastic Everglades experience and views of the nearby ocean.

 West Lake is one of the largest lakes found within Everglades National Park.
-It is connected to many other smaller lakes via narrow channels that are only accessible via canoe or kayak.
-In fact, West Lake has a boat launch location, but motorized boats that can produce more than 6 horsepower are prohibited.
+It connects to many smaller lakes via narrow channels that are only accessible via canoe or kayak.
+In fact, West Lake has a boat launch location, but the state bans any motorized boats with more than 6 horsepower.

-Given the proximity to the ocean, West Lake is primarily freshwater, but also likely influenced in part by saltwater that travels through nearby channels with the tides.
+Given its proximity to the ocean, West Lake is primarily freshwater but also likely influenced in part by saltwater that travels through nearby channels with the tides.
 That’s why the depth of this lake varies.
-West Lake is also not commonly utilized by fishermen given its shallowness and variability.
+Due to its shallowness and variability, West Lake is also not commonly utilized by fishermen.
 Like many other waterways in the Everglades, West Lake is also famous for its alligator and crocodile populations, another potential deterrent for boats!

 Recreation Near West Lake